GLBRC/RiboSeqPipeline/README.md

 1) Download VS Code : https://code.visualstudio.com

-2) Make sure you have an OpenSSH compativle SSH Client installed locally.
+2) Make sure you have an OpenSSH compatible SSH Client installed locally.
 On MacOS this should be already be installed.

 3) In VS Code install the Remote-SSH extension.
 If you plan to work with other remote extensions in VS Code, you may choose to install the Remote Development extension pack.

 4) In VS Code, select Remote-SSH: Connect to Host... from the Command Palette (F1, Ctrl+Shift+P) and use your user@hostname.